rstinejr/RayCrossing/README.md

 sheep from goats?

 Here I borrowed from the [Grahm scan algorithm](https://en.wikipedia.org/wiki/Graham_scan).
-One of the points of the segment will be as lower than the other.
+One of the points of the segment will be lower than the other.
 From this point, if sweeping from the remote endpoint to the test point is a clockwise motion, then the point is to the right of the segment, and a horizontal ray from it will miss.
 But if the point is to the left of the segment, then the ray will intersect.